 Measuring Success - Storm Drain Lateral Maintenance Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
 How much did we do?
 Condition Assessed of Storm Drain Laterals (% of total system - 10,704 service connections) 100 (.9%) 110 (1%) 120 (1.1%) 2.
 How well did we do it?
-Storm Drain Laterals Maintained (% of laterals assessed) 28 (28%) 35 (32%) 42 (35%) Storm Drain Laterals Repaired (% of laterals assessed) 18 (18%) 26 (23%) 34 (28%) Story behind the data City staff maintain and repair storm service laterals to reduce the number of backups onto private property causing flooding due to blockages in City pipes.
-This results in reduced claims against the City and a reliable service for property owners.
-Our goal is to identify problems and deal with them in the most efficient manner before they cause flooding onto private property.
-3. Is anyone better off?
-Our goal is to reduce the number of flooding calls caused by blockages in the City pipes.
-This will also reduce flooding claims against the City and reduce hardship to homeowners and business.
-Complaints are driven b y property owners that ha ave flooding occur.
-Story behind the data We have a lateral maintenance program to inspect and clean known problem laterals as scheduled, and repair when necessary.
-Work is carried out by City staff on storm lateral services to all property owners in the City of Victoria.
+Storm Drain Laterals Maintained (% of laterals assessed) 28 (28%) 35 (32%) 42 (35 Storm Drain Laterals Repaired (% of laterals assessed) 18 (18%) 18 (18%) 26 (23%) Story behind the data City staff maintain and re of backups onto private p City pipes.
+This results in service for property owns with them in the most eff private property. oroperty causing flooding reduced claims against ers.
+Our goal is to identify due to blockages in the City and a reliable problems and deal 3.
+Is anyone better off?
+Our goal is to reduce the in the City pipes.
+This will and reduce hardship to h I also reduce flooding cla ims against the City Complaints are driven by y property owners that ha ave flooding occur.
+Story behind the data We have a lateral mainte problem laterals as sche Work is carried out by City staff on storm lateral services to all property owners in the City of Victoria.
 Where do we want to go?
-Identified areas that require ongoing maintenance or repairs to mitigate future blockages.
+Identified areas that requ future blockages. ire ongoing maintenance or repairs to mitigate